public-policy-and-governance

 Long-term strategies may involve:

-- Investment in preventive care and public health initiatives.
+- Investment in preventive care and public health initiatives that reduce future disease burden and spending.

 Conclusion

 Understanding public policy tradeoffs in healthcare reform is essential for effective policymaking.
-By recognizing the complexities of access, quality, cost, and coverage, stakeholders can work towards solutions that balance competing priorities.
+By recognizing the complexities of access, quality, cost, coverage, equity, and time horizons, stakeholders can work towards solutions that balance competing priorities.
 The future of healthcare reform depends on informed decisions that consider both immediate needs and long-term sustainability.
+There is no perfect system—only tradeoffs that reflect the values and resources of a society.
+Policymakers must engage with evidence, listen to diverse voices, and remain humble about the limits of any single reform.
+By doing so, they can navigate these difficult choices and build healthcare systems that serve their populations well into the future.